retrixe/wire-transfer/PROTOCOL.md

 ## To-dos

 - Add a way for the client to upload a file to the server.
-File metadata includes name, hash, size, creation time, expiry time, optional IP/port where others could attempt a direct download, and extra metadata.
-This should include a way to negotiate expiry time.
+File metadata includes name, hash, size, creation time, expiry time, optional IP where others could attempt a direct download, and extra metadata.
 - Add a way for clients to receive a file.
 In addition to aforementioned metadata, the file may be *unavailable*.
 - Flesh out a transfer protocol which splits the file into pieces and allows for the client to request a piece (or all pieces) from the server.
 Hashes of each piece should also be part of the file metadata?